-Sabarimala protests: Trupti Desai lands at Kochi airport, BJP workers block exit
+Sabarimala protests Updates: Trupti Desai stranded at airport, cabbies unwilling to drop her

 Kochi, Nov 16: Activist Trupti Desai, who is on way to Sabarimala temple, was stopped at Kochi airport by BJP workers on Friday.

 MN Gopi, local BJP leader, who is outside Cochin airport, said, " Won't allow Trupti Desai to go out from the airport using police vehicle or other govt means.
 Airport taxies also won't take her.
 If she wants, she can use her own vehicle.
-There will be agitations all along her way even if she goes out from airport."
+There will be agitations all along her way even if she goes out from the airport."

 Protesting local BJP leaders at the airport said the devotees would not let Desai and her colleagues, reportedly total six in numbers, to come out of the airport and proceed to Sabarimala temple.